-- We established a CRC task force to combat racism and engage in social justice efforts, chaired by two past presidents of our Jewish Federation.
+- We established a JCRC task force to combat racism and engage in social justice efforts, chaired by two past presidents of our Jewish Federation.

 - To help our community make MLK Day more meaningful, we are offering a variety of programs and have compiled a webpage listing community-wide events and recommended readings.
 On Sunday, January 17, Senator Cory Booker and five African Americans will discuss MLK’s legacy and the experience of being Black in America.
 And on Monday, January 18, two smaller programs – a Torah with Dov session devoted to the Jewish value of tikkun olam and community service and a discussion for community leaders about the pursuit of racial justice.

-- CRC is also co-sponsoring a three-part film series for MLK Day on the fight for social justice with the JCC of Central Jersey and other Jewish and interfaith partners.
+- JCRC is also co-sponsoring a three-part film series for MLK Day on the fight for social justice with the JCC of Central Jersey and other Jewish and interfaith partners.